Lommix/lommix/README.md

 Hi, I am Lorenz.
 I like software, math and games.

-I love to create tools to enforce gamification on my own workflow.
+I love to create tools to enforce gamification on my workflow.

-Building something 24/7, mostly junk, checkout my blog.
+Building something 24/7

 I believe in balance.
 Rust for the brain, Go for the gain.